Sa1tie/Roger-McNulty-Portfolio/README.md

 **Welcome to my professional portfolio.**

-I am a Top Secret cleared IT professional transitioning into Business Systems Analysis, bringing a unique blend of technical depth and operational discipline.
-With a background spanning **U.S. Marine Corps leadership**, **railroad operations**, and **classified defense infrastructure** (BAE Systems & Raytheon), I specialize in translating complex operational needs into actionable technology solutions.
+I am a Top-Secret cleared IT professional transitioning into **Business Systems Analysis**, combining strong technical experience with operational discipline and strategic insight.
+My background spans **U.S. Marine Corps leadership**, **railroad operations**, and **classified defense infrastructure** (with roles at BAE Systems and Raytheon).
+I excel at translating complex operational requirements into actionable technology solutions that deliver real value.

-Currently completing my **MBA in Project Management**, I focus on strategic IT planning, cross-functional alignment, and process modernization.
-This repository demonstrates my ability to document requirements, manage risk, and deliver value in mission-critical environments.
+Currently pursuing an **MBA in Project Management**, I am focused on strategic IT planning, cross-functional alignment, and process modernization.
+This portfolio showcases my ability to document requirements, manage risk, and apply analytical thinking in mission-critical environments.

+Explore my work to see how I blend technical depth with business insight to drive meaningful outcomes.

 <br clear="left"/>